kire321/PsychSurveys/README.md

 	- Bluetooth
 	- Loc
 	- Sound
-- RepeatingTask contains the logging aspect and wake up the phone.
+- RepeatingTask contains the logging aspect and wakes up the phone.
 Subclasses:
 	- Measurement
 	- Reporter
 	- Updater

 The preceeding discussion described most of the client.
 There are a few important miscellaneous classes.
 - BootBroadcastReceiver restarts PsychSurveys if the phone was rebooted.
-- Globals contains constands and methods for scheduling `RepeatingTask` subclasses.
+- Globals contains methods for scheduling `RepeatingTask` subclasses and miscellaneous constants.
 - MainActivity launches PsychSurveys if a user taps the icon.
 - SurveyActivity displays survey questions.

 The Server
 ----------

-`backend.cgi` is run by HTTPD when the corresponding URL is requested. `stdout` is interpreted by HTTPD as containing the HTTP response.
-The very first action of `backend.cgi` is to open a log file where any exceptions will be written.
+`backend.cgi` is run by HTTPD when the corresponding URL is requested. `stdout` is interpreted by HTTPD as containing the HTTP response, so stack traces and log messages cannot appear here.
+The very first action of `backend.cgi` is to open a log file where any stack traces will be written.
 It then parses the request, logs any important information, sets cookies if appropriate, and determines what the client wants.
 If the request is simple (uploading log messages, checking for updates) backend.cgi contains the logic for replying.
 For more sophisticated tasks (giving survey questions, tabulating survey responses) the logic for replying is contained in a seperate file.

 `surveys.py` contains the survey questions, the possible answers, and conditions under which surveys should be asked. `backend.cgi` calls `getQuestion` when the client could start a survey. `getQuestion` should return a `Question` object, or `None` if the circumstances are not right for a survey.
 The `Question` class maintains a list of all the questions and answers. `backend.cgi` uses this listing to determine what question is next if the client has just answered a question.
 If a question has no answers, the client will add a "Close PsychSurveys" button.